-It is important to note that this is not identified in the 1989 introductory brochure as being a limited edition.
 However, the November 1993 price list from Cybis includes this exact same bust in the following two versions only: plain white, no base, an edition of 200 for $895; and color, no base, an edition of 100 for $1500.
-So they had eliminated the bases while upgrading the original non-limited editions (if the 1989 brochure is correct) to limited editions at higher prices.
-If true, this is the only instance I know of whereby a non-limited edition was ‘promoted’ to a limited edition for retail sale.
-Both of these early-1990s options continued to be available into the early 2000s.
+So they had, within four years of its introduction, eliminated the wood-base option and raised the price.
+Both of these no-base editions continued to be available into the early 2000s.

 The third edition of The Pope was also another downsize and was offered only in the single colorway shown, which the 2008 Cybis site described as The Pope — “gold on white”.
 It is 10.5” high x 9.5” wide, does not have a base, and was listed as an edition of 100 for $895 on the 1993 list.
 This was most likely introduced in 1990.